holylai830830/easyTravel-OpenShift/README.md

 ##deploy the project with node-selector to control workload to desired nodes to minimize dynatrace license consumption

-oc adm new-project --node-selector="<label>"  easytravel
+oc adm new-project --node-selector="app=easytravel" easytravel

 ### 2. Deploy all resources
 oc project easytravel